konn/konn.github.io/math/gsoc-f4-f5-survey.md

 Papers
 ------
+[On the Criteria of the F5 Algorithm][Eder]
+:    Paper on correctness of Rewritten criteria and involves implementation in SINGULAR.
 [An analysis of inhomogeneous signature-based Gröbner basis computations][Anal] :    Paper on signature-based Gröbner basis computation algorithms.
 [A new efﬁcient algorithm for computing Gröbner bases without reduction to zero (F5)](http://www.risc.jku.at/Groebner-Bases-Bibliography/gbbib_files/publication_502.pdf)